MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Home-Realm-Discovery-Customization.md

 `Set-AdfsClaimsProviderTrust -TargetName fabrikam -OrganizationalAccountSuffix @("fabrikam.com";"fabrikam2.com") `

 >[!NOTE]
 > When federating between two AD FS servers, set PromptLoginFederation property on the claims provider trust to ForwardPromptAndHintsOverWsFederation.
 This is so that AD FS will forward the login_hint and prompt parmeter to the IDP.
-This can be done by running the following PowerShell cmdlet.
+This can be done by running the following PowerShell cmdlet:
 >
 >`Set-AdfsclaimsProviderTrust -PromptLoginFederation ForwardPromptAndHintsOverWsFederation`